walles/catiplicator/README.md

 ## TODO

-* Add meow sound effect when starting a new level
+* Rename to "MultipliCat"
+* Add an icon
 * Add a music score.
 Auto-generated from the Internet?
-* Localize into Swedish
+* Add meow sound effect when starting a new level
 * Show progress bar during the level
 * Set up CI on pushes, running at least the JUnit tests
 * If the player defeats a previously-failed question, say so in the level-finished screen
-* Rename to "Meowplicator"
 * Use Comic Sans as a font everywhere?
-* Test cat pictures, text and speech bubbles on multiple resolutions
-* Test cat pictures, text and speech bubbles on multiple aspect ratios
-* Add skip button to Game Activity (counts as failing the question)

 ### DONE